-2. Surrealism - Students will be introduced to artists who have created weird, surreal and fantastical works of art.
+- 2. Surrealism Students will be introduced to artists who have created weird, surreal and fantastical works of art.
 They will make observational and imaginative drawings and further explore the theme through different materials and techniques.
-The final piece will be a 3D ceramic sculpture.

-3. Abstract Art - Students will be introduced to a wide range of artists and craftspeople who have been inspired by shape, form. line and colour to make non-figurative art.
+The final piece will be a 3D ceramic sculpture. - 3.
+Abstract Art Students will be introduced to a wide range of artists and craftspeople who have been inspired by shape, form. line and colour to make non-figurative art.
 Students will make drawings direct from observation and their imagination.
 Ideas will be developed through a range of different materials.
 The final piece will be a print.

-When I've finished, what course can I do next?
 GCSE Art and Design or Photography.